fhd/candor-cms/README.md

 ### File-based

-There is no database, everything is stored in text files on the filesystem.
+There is no database, everything is stored in text files on the file system.
 Naturally, these can be edited with a text editor or managed by a version control system.

 ### Established template language